Nonlocality Effect in the Tunneling of Alpha Radioactivity with the Aid of Machine Learning: RESULTS AND DISCUSSION

 \section{RESULTS AND DISCUSSION}

 {} Based on the nonlocality effect in alpha decay, we propose an improved TPA for heavy and superheavy nuclei by using three machine learning methods RF, DT, and XG to optimize the mass parameter for each nucleus.
-In other words, the values of the adjustable mass parameter are obtained by machine learning methods that predict the experimental fitting values of $\alpha$ decay half-lives for 196 nuclei ranging from $Z=52$ to $Z=118$ with $N$ $\ge$ 52. {} In this work, the $\alpha$-decay half-lives of 196 even–even nuclei are calculated using the present theoretical framework.
+In other words, the values of the adjustable mass parameter are obtained by machine learning methods that predict the experimental fitting values of $\alpha$ decay half-lives for 196 nuclei ranging from $Z=52$ to $Z=118$ with $N$ $\ge$ 52. {} In this work, the $\alpha$-decay half-lives of 196 even-even nuclei are calculated using the present theoretical framework.
 The logarithmic differences between experimental data and the calculated half-lives are presented in Fig. \ref{imag1}.
-A comparative analysis reveals that the deviations associated with the DT and XG models are systematically smaller than those obtained with the RF model.
+The validation results of the DT, RF, and XG models show that RF performs best in the regression of parameter $\rho_{S}$.
+Nevertheless, Fig. \ref{imag1} demonstrates that DT and XG yield more accurate predictions for the $\alpha$-decay half-life.
+Given that the focus of this work is the calculation of the $\alpha$-decay half-life rather than the optimization of parameter $\rho_{S}$, DT and XG are considered to be more appropriate for this study.
 To further quantify the role of nonlocality in the $\alpha$-decay process, Fig. \ref{imag2} compares the deviations for three distinct theoretical scenarios: the TPA without nonlocality effects, the TPA incorporating nonlocality effects via the XG parametrization, and the TPA with nonlocality treated using the DT parametrization. {} The results indicate that the inclusion of nonlocality, as implemented through either the XG or DT formalism, generally yields improved agreement with experimental half-lives over the local TPA baseline.
 This suggests that nonlocal interactions play a significant role in the description of the $\alpha$-decay process.
 Notable exceptions are the nuclei $_{108}^{268}$Hs and $_{108}^{264}$Hs for which deviations remain comparatively large.
 These discrepancies may be attributed to nuclear deformation effects in the Z=108 region, which are not fully captured by the current model. {} Overall, the deviations between theory and experiment fall predominantly within $\pm 0.5$in logarithmic units, demonstrating that the present model, particularly with the inclusion of nonlocality, provides a sound theoretical description of the $\alpha$-decay half-lives across the isotopic chains considered. {} The global property i.e. standard deviation $\sigma$ frequently reflects the consistency between the experimental and calculated $\alpha$ decay half-lives, and it can be written as